eProsima/Discovery-Server/README.md

  which grants that the discovery server is closed as soon as the test is fulfilled.
 The **DS** tag can contain the following tags:

 + **profiles** is plainly the Fast-RTPS profiles.
-We can use them to fine tune the server operation.
+We can use them to fine-tune the server operation.
  The associated documentation can be found [here](https://eprosima-fast-rtps.readthedocs.io/en/latest/xmlprofiles.html), note the updates introduced in section [Usage](#usage).